nforrester/NexPlane/README.md

 ## Command line details

+Command line options allow you to override most settings in `config.yaml` on a one-time basis.
+The default values for command line options are sourced from the config file, and so will be different if you have changed the configuration from the default.

 ### `nexplane.py`

     $ ./nexplane.py --help
-    usage: nexplane.py [-h] [--config CONFIG] [--hootl] [--no-hootl] [--bw] [--location LOCATION] [--landmark LANDMARK]
+    usage: nexplane.py [-h] [--config CONFIG] [--hootl] [--no-hootl] [--bw] [--white-bg] [--location LOCATION] [--landmark LANDMARK]
+                       [--telescope TELESCOPE] [--mount-mode MOUNT_MODE]
-                       [--telescope TELESCOPE] [--sbs1 SBS1]
+                       [--telescope-protocol TELESCOPE_PROTOCOL] [--sbs1 SBS1]

     Helps you track airplanes and satellites with a Celestron NexStar telescope mount.

-    optional arguments:
+    options:
       -h, --help            show this help message and exit --config CONFIG       Specify an additional config file to be read that takes priority over config.yaml and config_default.yaml.
+This
-This option can be provided multiple times, causing multiple config files to be read, with later ones taking priority over earlier ones.
+                            option can be provided multiple times, causing multiple config files to be read, with later ones taking priority over earlier ones.
 These config files may alter the defaults for other command line arguments, in effect serving as customized short-hand for complex argument combinations.
       --hootl               Do not connect to telescope_server.py, but instead run an internal simulation of the telescope.
 This is useful for testing.
       --no-hootl            Opposite of --hootl.
-This is the default --bw                  Make the display black and white (this is useful for increasing contrast when operating in direct
+This is the default --bw                  Make the display black and white (this is useful for increasing contrast when operating in direct sunlight).
-                            sunlight).
       --white-bg            Make the display background white (this is useful to read more easily on dimmer screens when operating in direct sunlight).
       --location LOCATION   Where are you?
-Pick a named location from your config file (default: home)
+Pick a named location from your config file (default: griffith)
       --landmark LANDMARK   If it is not possible to use the telescope's internal alignment functions (perhaps because it is cloudy), you can manually point the telescope at a location listed in your config file, and then start this program with the --landmark option specifying where the telescope is pointed.
 The offset between the known location and the telescope's reported position will be recorded and compensated for.
       --telescope TELESCOPE
-                            The host:port of the telescope_server.py process, which talks to the telescope mount (default: nexstar.local:45345)
+                            The host:port of the telescope_server.py process, which talks to the telescope mount (default: localhost:45345) --mount-mode MOUNT_MODE
-      --mount-mode MODE     Either altaz or eq, corresponding to whether you have an Alt/Az or equatorial mount.
+                            Type of telescope mount, either altaz or eq.
+Default: altaz
+      --telescope-protocol TELESCOPE_PROTOCOL
+                            Which protocol to use to talk to the telescope (default: nexstar-hand-control)
       --sbs1 SBS1           The host:port of an SBS1 server for airplane data.
 You can
                             specify this argument multiple times in order to receive data from multiple servers. (default: localhost:30003,
                             localhost:40004)

 ### `telescope_server.py`

     $ ./telescope_server.py --help
-    usage: telescope_server.py [-h] [--config CONFIG] [--serial-port SERIAL_PORT] [--network-port NETWORK_PORT]
+    usage: telescope_server.py [-h] [--config CONFIG] [--hootl] [--no-hootl] [--serial-port SERIAL_PORT]
+                               [--network-port NETWORK_PORT]
+                               [--telescope-protocol TELESCOPE_PROTOCOL]
+                               [--location LOCATION] [--mount-mode MOUNT_MODE]

-    Exposes the NexStar serial interface on the network.
+    Exposes the telescope serial interface on the network.

-    optional arguments:
+    options:
       -h, --help            show this help message and exit --config CONFIG       Specify an additional config file to be read that takes priority over config.yaml and config_default.yaml.
+This
-This option can be provided multiple times, causing multiple config files to be read, with later ones taking priority over earlier ones.
+                            option can be provided multiple times, causing multiple config files to be read, with later ones taking priority over earlier ones.
 These config files may alter the defaults for other command line arguments, in effect serving as customized short-hand for complex argument combinations.
+      --hootl               Do not connect to a telescope via a serial port, but instead run an internal simulation of the telescope.
+This is useful for testing.
-      --serial-port SERIAL_PORT
+      --no-hootl            Opposite of --hootl.
+This is the default --serial-port SERIAL_PORT
                             Which serial port to use (default: the first port it finds between /dev/ttyUSB0 and /dev/ttyUSB9.)
       --network-port NETWORK_PORT
-                            Which network port to use (default: 45345)
+                            Which network port to use (default: 45345) --telescope-protocol TELESCOPE_PROTOCOL
+                            Which protocol to use to talk to the telescope (default: nexstar-hand-control)
+      --location LOCATION   Where are you?
+Pick a named location from your config file (default: griffith)
+      --mount-mode MOUNT_MODE
+                            Type of telescope mount, either altaz or eq.
+Default: altaz

 ### `satellites.py`